Amazon holidays are some of the busiest days for sellers. Let’s see how you can make the most out of the Amazon Holiday Calendar.

 Invest in Advertising

 Amazon PPC campaigns are essential for boosting visibility.
-During the holidays, focus on holiday-themed keywords and adjust your budget to match the increased competition.
+During the holidays, invest in more holiday-themed keywords and use creatives that match the event you’re advertising.

 Some examples of how you can approach this are: